Date: Thursday June 11, 2026

 Dr. James Fitzgerald, Director, Health Systems & Services (HSS), PAHO/WHO

-Multicomponent intervention to improve outcomes in maternal sepsis – (APT Sepsis Program)
+Multicomponent intervention to improve outcomes in maternal sepsis – (Active Prevention and Treatment of Maternal Sepsis – APT Sepsis Program)

-Panel: Diagnosis and management of maternal sepsis in the first hour.
-Operational challenges in health service delivery.
+Panel: Challenges in health services for the diagnosis and management of maternal sepsis in the first hour

 Panelists:

-• Dr. Mauricio Vasco Ramirez, Coordinator of the Obstetric Anesthesia Committees of the Latin American and World Society of Anesthesia, and faculty member at the School of Medicine of Universidad CES in Medellín.
+Dr. Mauricio Vasco Ramirez, Coordinator of the Obstetric Anesthesia Committee of the Latin American Confederation of Obstetric Anesthesia.
+CLASS.
+Professor at the Faculty of Medicine of CES University, Medellín, Colombia

 Questions and discussion

-Rodolfo Gómez-Ponce de León Regional Advisor on Maternal, Sexual and Reproductive Health, HL
+Conversation moderated by: Dr. Rodolfo Gómez-Ponce de León, Regional Advisor on Maternal, Sexual and Reproductive Health, HL/HSS

 Closing Remarks